Discipline and Grievanceby Kate Russell

 6. Why do I need rules?

-Before drawing up a disciplinary procedure, you will need to consider what standards the procedure will be used to maintain.
-Rules set standards of conduct at work.
+Before drawing up a disciplinary procedure, you will need to consider what standards you want in the business i.e. the minimum level of performance or conduct required by the business.
+This includes workplace rules which set standards at work.
 They should be fair, reflect the needs of the organisation and written in a way that everyone understands.

 If people know and accept the rules, they will be less likely to break them.
 Rules help ensure a consistency of management action and can improve efficiency.